jeorgewolf419/be-my-valentine/README.md

-# Be my Valantine
+# Be my Valentine

-A Single Page Website to ask a desired partner to be your valantine
+A Single Page Website to ask a desired partner to be your valentine

 # The Main Functionality